Skip to Content

 6. How often do you see clients?

-The above questions are also good ways to learn more about your potential therapist’s background.
+The above questions to ask a therapist at a first meeting are also good ways to learn more about your potential therapist’s background

 While it isn’t possible to walk out of the first session knowing everything about your therapist, all of the answers to these questions will allow you to follow your instincts and make your own decision about whether or not to move forward.